Why You Should Risk Bad Breath for Good Health

 Compounds referred to as S-allylcysteine, S-allylmercaptocysteine, N(alpha)-fructosyl arginine were found in garlic.

-Scientists were led to conclude these might actually help fight Alzheimer’s and dementia.
+Scientists were led to conclude these might actually help fight age-related memory loss.

-They also mentioned that these same compounds are chemopreventive meaning they can slow down, or reduce the risk of cancer.
+They also mentioned that these same compounds are chemopreventive meaning they can slow down, or increase immunity.

 Not only were they able to identify those four compounds listed above, they also suggested there might be more unnamed components in garlic that work synergistically to fight attacks on the immune system.
 One group of scientists noted aged garlic extract (AGE) could almost “prove” garlic will fight disease.